vlad-iakovlev/amslite-rotary-spool/readme.md

 - **amslite-spool-holder-cap-with-number.3mf**: Includes four numbered shaft caps (1, 2, 3, 4), useful for labeling filament reels.
 - **ams-riser-v2-ams-lite-rotary-holder.3mf**: A rotary spool holder mount compatible with AMS Riser v2.
 - **ams-riser-v2-ams-lite-rotary-holder-withAMS.3mf**: A rotary spool holder mount compatible with AMS Riser v2, printed separately with different colors for the yellow and green slots.
+- **debug-xxx.3mf**: Includes a hollowed-out cover and four different gasket sizes for debugging.
+Refer to the [debug-guide](./docs/debug-guide.md) for related documentation.

 ## **License**